 They will be happy to tell you that Iceland is the best in the world at any given opportunity and the country always ranks very highly for gender equality and on the World Happiness Index.
 The people have many distinctive traits and quirks that make them special.
 No matter what the weather they are extremely fond of a dip in a thermal pool.
 Not to mention their love for an ice cream, antidotes to many an ailment.
 Despite the harsh weather and dark winters there is an optimism about the country that is contagious.
 We could all definitely do with catching some of this right now.

 I’ve always found it amusing that the tourist shops will try to sell cans of Icelandic air.
-Boy could we all do with a big gulp of that air right now.
+Boy do I appreciate this now more than ever before!
 Taking a deep, lung filling breath of the air in Iceland never fails to energise and bring about a sense of peace.
 Obviously you need to pick your moment; taking a deep breath whilst surrounded by sulphurous hot springs might have quite the reverse effect.

 Let’s get back to Iceland

 If you can’t wait to get back to Iceland too, then we’re here to help.
-We get that these are uncertain times right now, which is why our team are here to support you every step of the way.
-With our Covid Guarantee you can also feel confident knowing that should your plans be affected, you’re covered.
+Our team are helping many schools finalise their plans for later this year and 2023, and we are here to support you every step of the way too.
+With our ABTA and ATOL licenses, Covid Guarantee and comprehensive insurance plan, you can also feel confident that we’ve got you covered.